ayellowraven/workspace/README.md

 HTML5 Boilerplate Version: 3.0.6

 ## Overview
-This is the basic workspace used in A Yellow Raven books.
+This is the basic workspace used in Platen Project books.
+(Installation info: github.com/ayellowraven/projectplaten)

 ## Requirements
 - Compass <http://compass-style.org/>